-Nestled among tulip poplars and oaks on Lynchburg College’s campus, the Adventure Course (challenge course — Ropes Course) provides a wilderness feel just fifteen minutes from downtown Lynchburg.
+Nestled among tulip poplars and oaks on University of Lynchburg’s campus, the Adventure Course (challenge course — Ropes Course) provides a wilderness feel just fifteen minutes from downtown Lynchburg.
 Our outdoor classroom provides a wide range of teaching opportunities and experiences for your group.
 Team building, communication, and trust, are all part and parcel of our program.
 Two-hour, four-hour, and full-day programs are tailored to meet your group’s needs.

 Course Element Descriptions